awsdocs/amazon-redshift-management-guide/doc_source/copy-unload-iam-role.md

 ### Permissions required to associate an IAM role with a cluster<a name="copy-unload-iam-role-associating-with-clusters-perms"></a>

-To associate an IAM role with a cluster, an IAM user must have `iam:PassRole` permission for that IAM role\.
+To associate an IAM role with a cluster, a user must have `iam:PassRole` permission for that IAM role\.
 This permission allows an administrator to restrict which IAM roles a user can associate with Amazon Redshift clusters\.
+As a best practice, we recommend attaching permissions policies to an IAM role and then assigning it to users and groups as needed\.
+For more information, see [Identity and access management in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-authentication-access-control.html)\.

-The following example shows an IAM policy that can be attached to an IAM user that allows the user to take these actions:
+The following example shows an IAM policy that can be attached to a user that allows the user to take these actions:
 + Get the details for all Amazon Redshift clusters owned by that user's account\.
 + Associate any of three IAM roles with either of two Amazon Redshift clusters\.